Residency in Ocular Disease, with Emphasis in Primary Care Optometry

 D. Health insurance benefits are available through RHJ VAMC Federal Health Insurance Benefits Program.
 Leave benefits include 13 days annual leave and 13 days sick leave at a rate of 4 hours per pay period.
 Additional educational leave, or authorized absence, is typically allowed.
 Many factors are weighed before granting such leave, but history has shown that this has been generous with prior approval of the residency site program director in conjunction with the DRP and the Chief of the Optometry Service.

 E. Residents will have access to the Internet for research purposes, the RHJVAMC and the Medical University of South Carolina Medical School libraries, and remote access to library search capabilities at Southern College of Optometry.

-A. The resident is required to deliver clinical services at a level that is satisfactory to the Residency Program Supervisor, the Residency Committee, Director of Residency Programs, and the SCO and Ralph H. Johnson VAMC administrations.
+A. The resident is required to deliver clinical services at a level that is satisfactory to the Residency Program Supervisor, Director of Residency Programs, and the SCO and Ralph H. Johnson VAMC administrations.
 Normal clinic hours are from 7:00 A.M. until 5:30 P.M., Monday through Thursday (four ten hour work days).
 The resident is expected to be present during all working hours, except attending conferences and doing study or research.
 The resident will carry a pager while in the clinic in order to address urgent eye problems.
 However, optometry residents are not required to answer calls during off-duty hours.

 B. The resident is required to keep a record of patient contacts.
 Cases will be reviewed periodically by the Program Supervisor of the Residency Program and the Director of Residency Programs.

 C. The resident is required to write a publication quality paper based on original research, literature review, or a clinical case.
 The resident will be encouraged to submit this paper to an approved journal.